hbctraining/Intro-to-rnaseq-hpc-O2/lessons/B3_counting_reads.md

 2. Remove the file name following the sample name by typing `:%s/_Aligned.sortedByCoord.out.bam//g` (in command mode).
 3. Remove the path leading up to the file name by typing `:%s/\/home\/rc_training10\/unix_workshop\/rnaseq\/results\/STAR\/bams\///g` (in command mode).

-	> Note that we have a `\` preceding each `/`, which tells vim that we are not using the `/` as part of our search and replace command, but instead is part of the pattern that we are replacing.
-This is called escaping the `/`.
+	> Note that we have a `\` preceding each `/`, which tells vim that we are not using the `/` as part of our search and replace command, but instead the `/` is part of the pattern that we are replacing.
+This is called *escaping* the `/`.

 ### Note on counting PE data